Hybrid Vigor: Remixing the Visual Design of a Bi-cultural Tradition

 These four subjects share a connection with each other through their past and present.

-Making a successful list and choosing words that people can imagine.
+Making a successful list and choosing words that people can visualize in their minds.

 4